Blocklists and Link Reputation

 2. Open your email delivery service's reputation or deliverability dashboard.

-3. Ask that email delivery service whether the sending IP is listed from the resolver it uses.
+3. Ask that email delivery service whether the sending IP is listed from the resolver the service uses.

 4. Check your mail server logs if you manage your own SMTP server.